butttcoin/tutorials/mining/solo/readme.md

 11. You should also learn how to add 0xBUTT to your wallet, and if you can’t, simply search https://etherscan.io/  for your ETH address.

-12. Depending on the difficulty, you will be given an estimate telling you how long until the right solution is found.
+12. Depending on a difficulty, you will be given an estimate telling you how long until the right solution is found.
 When solution is found, you will need to spend some Ethereum for a transaction of 0xBUTT to be processed.
 After that, you will be able to see the 0xBUTT in your wallet.